-This list highlights seven of the most iconic scenic drives in the Eastern U.S.—and I’ve personally driven every mile with my own family in tow.
-Each route offers its own blend of landscapes, kid-friendly attractions, picnic spots, and seasonal magic.
-Whether you’re planning a weekend getaway or adding something extra to a longer road trip, these routes deliver the kind of memories that stick with you long after the car is unpacked.
+This list highlights seven of the most iconic scenic drives in the Eastern U.S. and I’ve personally driven every mile with my own family in tow.
+Each one offers its own blend of landscapes, kid-friendly stops, picnic pull-offs, and seasonal magic.
+Whether you’re planning a weekend escape or adding something extra to a longer journey, these drives deliver the kind of stories you’ll still be telling long after the car is unpacked.

 1. Blue Ridge Parkway (VA to NC)